TriCG and TriMR: Two Iterative Methods for Symmetric Quasi-Definite Systems

 where \(M\) and \(N\) are symmetric positive definite.
 Symmetric definite systems can always be written in the form~\eqref{eq:spd_snd_sqd}.
 For instance, one could solve any definite system by first partitioning any symmetric permutation of it as~\eqref{eq:spd_snd_sqd} and applying \TriCG or \TriMR to the resulting \(A\).
 There are multiple ways to perform such partitioning, and it is not clear whether such strategy might lead to improved solution processes for SPD systems.
 With minor modifications, \TriMR also supports the saddle-point system~\eqref{eq:saddle_point}.
-In this case, $N^{-1}$ can be replaced by any SPD matrix, which extends the possibilities for preconditioning the linear system.
+In this case, $N$ can be replaced by any SPD matrix to define an elliptic norm in \Cref{alg:ssy}, which extends the possibilities for preconditioning the linear system.
+For instance, \TriMR could use the preconditioner $\blkdiag(M, S)$ \citep{murphy-golub-wathen-2000} for Stokes problems discretized by LBB-stable finite element pairs where $S$ is the Schur complement $A\T M^{-1} A$ or an approximation to it.
 Our implementations of \TriCG and \TriMR take into account all these extensions, are applicable in any floating-point system supported by Julia, and run on GPUs.